William of Modena: Intervention for the Stedingers

 Upon hearing of the situation in Stedingen, the Teutonic knights asked the Pope to intervene in order to avoid bloodshed.
 On 18 March 1234, in the letter Grandis et gravis, Gregory ordered his legate in Germany, William of Modena, to mediate the dispute between the Stedinger and the archbishop Gerhard II of Lippe.
-Since the conflict was not resolved before the spring campaign, either word of the pope's decision did not reach the crusaders in time or the archbishop ignored it.
+The crusaders were either unaware of the pope's decision or the archbishop chose to ignore it because the disagreement was not settled prior to the spring campaign.